RamiSyr/RwJail/ReadMe.txt

 then the program tries to detect the process who caused this change and kill it after notifying the user.

 The Monitor process in Task Manager is: "RwJail.exe", and it is scheduled to run when user loggs in.
-The files and the monitor are NOT installed on [All Users], you will need to install RwJail on each user you want to active the monitor on him.